TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 - The transmitted data shall be encrypted to ensure confidentiality and integrity, preventing unauthorized access or tampering during transmission.
 - This design shall ensure that all communication between the central computer and the server remains secure, reliable, and efficient, providing critical support to campus security operations in real-time.

-### Server, Database, and Website
+### Server/Database
 - The server shall receive the packaged information obtained from the RID signal via a File Transfer Protocol (FTP) transmission from the central computer.
-- After the data has been unpacked and processed, it shall be stored in the database system and acquired by the website when needed.
+- After the data has been unpacked and processed, it shall be stored in the database system.

+### Website
+- The website shall pull the processed data from the server/database module.
 - The website shall be created to allow the police to interact with and interpret the captured data in real time.
 - The website shall require a password to be accessed to ensure that the ability to track the detected drones and make changes to their authorization status is given to campus authorities only.
 - The website shall be straightforward with an intuitive user interface.